BpaLabTHCologne/bpa_lab_docs/README.md

 R10: Maintainability and operation
 The system should be easy to maintain.

-### Software architecture (work in progress)
+### Software architecture

 The following C4 diagrams (https://c4model.com/) show the context and containers (not equal to the docker container) of the BPALab software architecture.
-Aspects are still under discussion and may be changed.
+Aspects are still under discussion and work in progress.

 ![C4 context diagram](C4architecture/c4-contextDiagram.drawio.png "C4 context diagram")